-22. Where can I get more help?
+23. Where can I get more help?

-The Deans of Arts and Science and the Associate Deans are happy to give further guidance on any aspect of this policy and its implementation.
+The AVP Dean of Learning and Teaching and the Associate Deans are happy to give further guidance on any aspect of this policy and its implementation.
+Staff members of the University could also email goodacpractice@st-andrews.ac.uk for queries about GAP-related processes.

-There are various useful sources of online guidance on plagiarism and other academic misconduct issues, collated and provided by CAPOD:
+There are various useful sources of online guidance on plagiarism and other academic misconduct issues, collated and provided by CEED.